mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/05_tdm_gui_product_window.md

 The General Information section has the following settings:

-- Name, product name
+- Name.
+Populated by the product name.

-- Vendor and Description, optional settings
+- Vendor and Description, optional settings.

 - Versions, product versions which enable the TDM implementation to support multiple versions of the product.